Tea-n-Tech/professional-python/1-package-management/README.md

 poetry publish --build -r test-pypi
 ```

-For a production release set the token for the main pypi instance:
+For a production release set the token for the main pypi instance
+and remove the test-pypi reference.

 ```bash
 poetry config pypi-token.pypi pypi-XXXXXXXX poetry publish --build
 ```

+Congratulations 🥳 your package manager is all set up.

 [pipenv]: https://github.com/pypa/pipenv
 [pypi]: https://pypi.org/